Smart Compliance Platform

 I’m proud of what we accomplished with Smart Compliance despite the challenges—new teams, old systems, and high complexity.
 While our solution felt right at the time and was validated by some user input, I now see areas for improvement.

-If I could revisit the project, I’d focus more on aligning with existing mental models and respecting workflows within individual products.
-By prioritizing a unified interaction model, we may have sacrificed usability and effectiveness that could have better supported.
+If I could revisit the project, I would focus more on aligning with existing mental models and respecting workflows within individual products.
+By prioritizing a unified interaction model, we may have sacrificed some usability and effectiveness that could have better supported our users.